Mary S. Stern Lecture

 2022

-Walter Isaacson is the 2022 Mary S. Stern Lecture speaker, which will take place at the Aronoff Center for the Arts this Fall.
+Walter Isaacson was the 2022 Mary S. Stern Lecture speaker, that took place at the Aronoff Center for the Arts on October 6.

 Acclaimed historian, journalist, and biographer Walter Isaacson recounts with signature insight the gripping medical revolution led by Nobel Prize winner Jennifer Doudna.
 Isaacson expertly examines the minds and lives of political, cultural, and medical icons and how their legacies can provide insight in modern times.